mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 #BSUB -gpu "num=4"
 #BSUB -q "normal"

-HOME=/home/jnwagner/
+CONDA_ROOT=/home/software/wmlce/1.6.2/
+PYTHON_VIRTUAL_ENVIRONMENT=my_env
+source ${CONDA_ROOT}/etc/profile.d/conda.sh
+conda activate $PYTHON_VIRTUAL_ENVIRONMENT
+module load wmlce/1.6.2

-cd $HOME/project
+cd /home/<username>/<project_dir>
-python3 classification.py
+python3 my_model.py
 ```

 The first few lines identify the shell, job name, job output file, and job errorr file.
-The "_o" and "_e" are necessary to be identified by the Satori processes, but other aspects of the name can be changed.
+The "_o" (output) and "_e" (error) are necessary to be identified by the Satori processes, but other aspects of the name can be changed.
 These will be stored in whatever directory you call the script from with the job id concatanated to the file name.
 The output file additionally contains some general statistics regarding your job.

 The `-n` argument specifies the number of GPUs needed and must be a multiple of 4.
 It is submitted to the normal queue.

+The `CONDA_ROOT` directory given is where modules store the `conda` initialization script.
+We `source` this file on the compute node (equivalent to our `conda init` earlier, although `conda init` sometimes needs a restart so we avoid it here).
+If you installed dependencies manually as on the WMLCE page, check out how to access them in a batch script [here](https://mit-satori.github.io/satori-ai-frameworks.html?highlight=ptile#wmlce-testing-ml-dl-frameworks-pytorch-tensorflow-etc-installation).

+It then activates the virtual environment and loads the necessary module as gone over earlier.
+The script finally `cd`s to the project directory and runs the model.

-After saving this as `myjob.lsf`, send it to the Satori queue with
+After saving this or a similar script as `myjob.lsf`, send it to the Satori queue with

-`bsup < myjob.lsf`
+`bsub < myjob.lsf`

 To check on the job once sent, go to the portal at **Jobs -> Active Jobs**.
 Batch jobs will have the name given to them in the script, rather than just `bash` as for interactive jobs.